Arkiora/Arkiora/README.md

 # 💫 About Me:
-👋 Hi, I’m Matthew, a beginner software developer currently studying for a BTS SIO (Services Informatiques aux Organisations -> IT Services for Organizations) with a focus on SLAM (Solutions Logicielles et Applications Métiers -> Software Solutions and Business Applications).<br><br>💻 I’m just starting my journey in the world of coding and technology, and I’m eager to learn and grow.
-I’m excited to explore new areas like web development, software engineering, and eventually dive into more advanced topics.<br><br>🚀 My GitHub is a space where I share my small projects and experiments as I build my skills.
-I’m here to learn, make mistakes, and improve step by step.<br><br>🌟 If you have any advice, resources, or opportunities for a beginner like me, I’d love to hear from you!
-Let’s connect and grow together.<br><br>Thanks for stopping by! 😊
+👋 Hi, I'm Matthew, an engineering student at ESIEE Paris (Computer Science & Applications track), currently in my 4th year.<br><br>💻 I'm also an apprentice software engineer at Groupama Supports & Services, working on Microsoft 365 solutions - building SharePoint/Powell widgets, intranet sites, and internal web apps with React, TypeScript, and SPFx.<br><br>🚀 My GitHub is a space where I share my projects and experiments as I keep building my skills, from front-end apps to game logic and ray tracing exercises.<br><br>🌱 Always happy to connect, share advice, or talk about dev, UI/UX, and web technologies!<br><br>Thanks for stopping by! 😊

 # 💻 Tech Stack: